-- Overcrowding in the islands' Reception and Identification Centres (RICs) eased this month, primarily on Chios, as a result of increased transfers to the mainland which for the first time in 2018 exceeded the monthly arrivals.
-However, the sites of Samos and Lesvos continue to operate beyond their capacity with thousands of refugees living in unsuitable tents or makeshift shelter in nearby fields.
-The worsening weather conditions aggravate the already difficult situation. - To ease overcrowding the Ministry of Migration Policy (MoMP) with UNHCR's support continues with accelerated transfers of eligible asylum-seekers from the islands to the mainland.
-In total 3,060 people were transferred from Lesvos (1,003), Samos (918), Chios (759), Leros (240) and Kos (140) this month.
-As of July 2018, the Reception and Identification Service (RIS) identifies and informs those eligible to depart in most islands and coordinates their departure.
-UNHCR covers the transportation costs of those transferred to the mainland until 31 December 2018. - The accelerated transfers were possible also because the MoMP increased accommodation with IOM support in buildings and hotels across Greece.
+- Overcrowding has eased in Chios' Reception and Identification Centre (RIC) where the centre hosts as many people as its capacity for the second month.
+However, the RICs of Samos and Lesvos continue to operate beyond their capacity with thousands of asylum-seekers living in unsuitable tents or makeshift shelter in nearby fields.
+The situation is critical in Samos, and the worsening weather conditions make matters worse. - The Ministry of Migration Policy (MoMP) with UNHCR's support transferred to the mainland the highest number of eligible asylum-seekers this month in 2018, also ahead of the deteriorating weather conditions.
+For the second month, the number of those transferred exceeded the number of arrivals.
+In total 3,591 people were transferred from Lesvos (1,754), Samos (1,173), Chios (255), Kos (244), Leros (153) and Rhodes (12) in December.
+As of July 2018, the Reception and Identification Service (RIS) identifies and informs those eligible to depart in most islands and

-- The Government is also increasing accommodation in existing camps in the mainland and preparing additional ones.
-To assist these efforts, UNHCR offered shelter items to house 3,000 people, as part of over 2.5 million relief and shelter items UNHCR provided to the refugee response in Greece since 2015. - Work remains, however, to ensure that new camps in the mainland are ready for winter and have sufficient medical and social support for residents.
-The shortage of accommodation country-wide is increasingly leading to the overcrowding of many mainland camps, creating tension and increasing protection risks for the residents. - UNHCR's team in Evros, at the Greece Turkey land border helps asylum-seekers who have recently arrived at the Fylakio, RIC by ensuring they are identified properly and that unaccompanied children and those with specific needs are directed to appropriate services. - UNHCR and its partners have helped over 9,960 asylum-seekers and beneficiaries of international protection with counselling and legal representation on asylum procedures, family reunification, child protection, protection of SGBV survivors and other issues related to accessing rights.
-Over 600 people were also assisted with legal aid at the appeal stage of the asylum procedure through UNHCR-funded partners. - UNHCR's Experts advise the Asylum Service caseworkers upon request how to conduct interviews, draft decisions on asylum applications and provide on-the-job training.
-In 2018 UNHCR has assisted in over 13,200 instances. - UNHCR HELP website answers refugees and asylum-seekers questions on how to apply for asylum, on their rights and obligations, and on accessing services when living in Greece.
+- coordinates their departure.
+UNHCR covers the transportation costs of those transferred to the mainland until 31 January 2019. - The accelerated transfers were possible also because the MoMP increased accommodation with IOM's support in buildings and hotels across Greece. - The Government has increased the capacity in mainland sites and preparing additional ones.
+UNHCR offered shelter items to house 3,000 people since spring, as part of over 2.5 million relief and shelter items UNHCR provided to the refugee response in Greece since 2015.
+UNHCR will provide another 400 housing units to assist these efforts. - Nevertheless, the shortage of accommodation country-wide is increasingly leading to the overcrowding of many mainland camps, creating tension and increasing protection risks for the residents. - UNHCR's team in Evros, at the Greek Turkish land border helps asylum-seekers who have recently arrived at the Fylakio, RIC.
+They ensure asylum-seekers are identified properly and that unaccompanied children and people with specific needs are directed to appropriate services. - In 2018, UNHCR and its partners helped over 10,000 asylum-seekers and beneficiaries of international protection with counselling and legal representation on asylum procedures and other issues related to accessing rights.
+Among them, over 600 people were assisted at the appeal stage of the asylum procedure as per the relevant EU legal standards under UNHCR's Memorandum of Cooperation with the MoMP. - UNHCR's Experts advise the Asylum Service caseworkers upon request how to conduct interviews, draft decisions on asylum applications and provide on-the-job training.
+In 2018 UNHCR has assisted in over 13,700 instances. - UNHCR HELP website answers refugees and asylum-seekers questions on how to apply for asylum, on their rights and obligations, and on accessing services when living in Greece.
 Over 25,000 people have accessed the website in 2018.